webplatform/docs/tutorials/css-regions/index.md

 applied to presentational elements.

-While defining regions dramatically changes how content appears in the document, it's implemented entirely as CSS, and does not affect the underlying content of DOM elements.
+While defining regions dramatically changes how content appears in the document, it is implemented entirely as CSS, and does not affect the underlying content of DOM elements.
 In the example above, the [[dom/properties/innerdom/innerHTML|'''innerHTML''']] of the first
 '''div''' is still the ''Region #1'' placeholder text.